 Do I have enough space for an elevator?

 If you’re tight for space, you may be worried about the logistics of installing a residential elevator.
-Good news is a lift can actually be retrofitted into even the smallest of spaces.
+The good news is a lift can actually be retrofitted into even the smallest of spaces in your home.
 Decreased mobility due to age or injury is a big motivating reason to consider how you get around your already existing home in the future.
 So if you’re looking at increasing accessibility but have not planned out space for an elevator and worry it’s not feasible, we are here to bust that myth for you.

 What is the smallest residential elevator on the market?